Import anticipated costs from an Excel file

 Anticipated costs file fields

-PrimeContractNumber * Text The prime contract number must exist in Sage Construction Management before importing.
+PrimeContractNumber * Text The prime contract number must exist in Sage Construction Management before importing the file.

-ItemCode Text Optional: Sage Construction Management will check the work items table based on the ItemCode field.
+ItemCode Text If provided, Sage Construction Management will check the work items table based on the ItemCode field.
 If an item exists, then the work item's total cost rate can be used as the anticipated cost item's unit price.

 ItemDescription * Text